-CT is a well-established and widely used imaging technology that is used to image cross-sectional "slices" of various parts of the human body.
+CT Colonography ("CT") is a well-established and widely used imaging technology that is used to image cross-sectional "slices" of various parts of the human body.
 When combined, these "slices" provide detailed volumetric representations of the imaged areas.
 With recent image quality improvements and greatly increased imaging speeds, CT imaging use has expanded in both the number of procedures performed as well as the applications for which it is utilized.
 While the increased image quality and number of cross sectional slices per scan provides valuable diagnostic information, it adds to the challenge of managing and interpreting the large volume of data generated.
 The Company believes that the challenges in CT imaging present it with opportunities to provide automated image analysis and clinical decision support solutions.

 CTC is a less invasive technique than traditional colonoscopy for imaging the colon.
 However, the process of reading a CTC exam can be lengthy and tedious as the interpreting physician is often required to traverse the entire length of the colon multiple times.
-CAD technology can play an important role in improving the accuracy and efficiency of reading CTC cases by automatically identifying potential polyps.
+Computer Aided Detection ("CAD") technology can play an important role in improving the accuracy and efficiency of reading CTC cases by automatically identifying potential polyps.
 CAD technology has been developed to aid radiologists in their review of CTC images as a means of improving polyp detection.
 The Company believes that CAD could become an important adjunct to CTC.

-Advanced Image Analysis and Workflow Solutions in CT Colonography iCAD introduced a CAD solution, VeraLook, in August 2010 following FDA clearance of the product.
-This solution is designed to support detection of colonic polyps in conjunction with CTC. iCAD believes that CAD for CTC is a natural extension of iCAD's core competencies in image analysis and image processing.
+Advanced Image Analysis and Workflow Solutions in CT Colonography iCAD introduced a CAD solution, VeraLook, a CAD algorithm for CTC, in August 2010 following FDA clearance of the product.
+This solution is designed to support detection of colonic polyps in conjunction with CTC. iCAD believes that Veralook is a natural extension of iCAD's core competencies in image analysis and image processing.
 The system works in conjunction with third party display workstations and PACS vendors.
-Field testing of the product was initiated in 2008 and iCAD conducted a multi-reader clinical study of iCAD's CT Colon CAD product, for use with CTC.
-Results of the Company's clinical study, "Impact of Computer-Aided Detection for CT Colonography in a Multireader, Multicase Trial" demonstrated that reader sensitivity improved 5.5% for patients with both small and large polyps with use of CAD.
-Use of CAD reduced specificity of readers by 2.5%.
-The clinical relevance of this CAD program was improved reader performance while maintaining high reader specificity.
-Throughout 2016, iCAD distributed the VeraLook product with advanced visualization reading workstations manufactured by Vital Images, a Toshiba Medical System Group Company.
-In Q4 2014, iCAD received CFDA (China Food and Drug Administration) approval to sell VeraLook in China.
+Field testing of the product was initiated in 2008 and iCAD conducted a multi-reader clinical study of iCAD's Veralook product, for use with CTC.
+Results of the Company's clinical study, "Impact of Computer-Aided Detection for CT Colonography in a Multireader, Multicase Trial" demonstrated that reader sensitivity improved 5.5% for patients with both small and large polyps with the use of Veralook.
+The use of Veralook reduced specificity of readers by 2.5%.
+The clinical relevance of Veralook was improved reader performance while maintaining high reader specificity.
+Throughout 2016, iCAD distributed the VeraLook product with advanced visualization reading workstations manufactured by Vital Images, a Toshiba Medical System Group Company and added Philips Healthcare in the U.S. in early 2018.
+In 2014, iCAD received CFDA (China Food and Drug Administration) approval to sell VeraLook in China.